 -L.L. (a JOC reader)

-Through my research and findings, I found it fascinating that the information regarding baby food in Japanese and in English (primarily U.S. based) was starkly different.
+Through my research and findings, it was fascinating that the information regarding baby food in Japanese and English (primarily U.S.-based) was starkly different.
 This includes cultural practices, messaging, and the varieties of food offered.

-For instance, many baby food sources in the west list avocado, mango, nut butters, and fortified cereals as introductory foods for babies.
-Baby-led weaning (BLW) is well-known and there are lots of resources about this topic.
+For instance, many baby food sources in the West list avocado, mango, nut butter, and fortified cereals as introductory foods for babies.
+Baby-led weaning (BLW) is well-known, and many resources exist.
 However, as you’ll soon learn, Japanese babies are fed Japanese foods like rice, tofu, and dashi from an early stage.
-Most Japanese parents spoon-feed their babies these foods until they are able to use utensils much later.
+Most Japanese parents spoon-feed their babies these foods until they can use utensils much later.

-Although I cannot compare with parents living outside of Japan, I’d like to share my personal experience on introducing solids to my daughter and baby food in Japan.
-Keep in mind this is just one parent sharing her observations and discoveries, and so I hope you enjoy learning about the different cultural aspects.
+Although I cannot compare with parents outside of Japan, I’d like to share my experience introducing solids to my daughter and baby food in Japan.
+Remember that this is just one parent sharing her observations and discoveries, so I hope you enjoy learning about the different cultural aspects.

 💁🏻♀️ Please note that I am not a nutritionist, dietician, or expert in the field of baby food.
-For those who wish to introduce Japanese foods to your baby/child, please do your own research, vet your sources and consult your pediatricians.
+For those who wish to introduce Japanese foods to your baby/child, please do your research, vet your sources, and consult your pediatricians.

 Japan Baby Food Information